 - lodge a complaint with Australian Retirement Trust.
-Your complaint will be investigated, and if the decision to decline your claim is confirmed by Australian Retirement Trust, you can refer your complaint to the Australian Financial Complaints Authority (AFCA), or - lodge a complaint directly with AFCA, however AFCA may refer your complaint back to Australian Retirement Trust.
+Your complaint will be investigated, and if the decision to decline your claim is confirmed by the Fund, you can refer your complaint to the Australian Financial Complaints Authority (AFCA), or - lodge a complaint directly with AFCA, however AFCA may refer your complaint back to Australian Retirement Trust.